Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Focusing on a higher percentage of protein rather than more protein is a subtle but important distinction.

 Your goal should be to get adequate protein to support healthy levels of muscle mass while reducing the easy energy from carbohydrates and fat in your diet.
-This leads to greater satiety and fat loss over time and hence an environment that is less likely to support cancer growth.
+This leads to greater satiety and fat loss over time and, hence, an environment that is less likely to support cancer growth.

 A diet that contains more energy from carbs and fat together (e.g. processed modern junk food) tends to drive us to eat more than we need.